kgar/ng-validation-framework/to-do.md

 - Have the child declare their own form group and have the parent dynamically tack it on
 - Use control value accessors
 - ...
+I ended up going with @Input() formGroup: FormGroup.
+I made it so the shared component doesn't care whether the form group is nested or not.
+The main form group could directly reference properties and pass itself, or the parent form could send down a nested formgroup dedicated only to the shared component.
+This simplified things quite a bit.

 ## Composing validation
 The right way and the simplest way are sometimes one and the same.
 I took the simplest approach by making an AppValidators static class with static props that represent the canned validators, their default error messages, their priority, and their ValidatorFn for reactive forms.